Jointly created by Veriditas and The Labyrinth Society through a generous donation from the Faith, Hope, and Love Foundation.

 We hope this locator will help you find labyrinths in your community as well as point you in interesting directions as you travel farther afield.
-In order for the database to grow and continue to be as complete and up-to-date as possible, we encourage you to add your labyrinth to our listings - simply click the Add a Labyrinth button in the left-hand menu - and to keep your information updated and current as an on-going resource.
+In order for the database to grow and continue to be as complete and up-to-date as possible, we encourage you to add your labyrinth to our listings - simply click the Add a Labyrinth button in the left-hand menu - and to keep your information current as an on-going resource by contacting us with your updates.
 Likewise, should you spot errors in the listings or have further information to improve current listings, please let us know via the Contact Us button to the left.
 For some hints on how to search for specific labyrinths and a range of search options, click the Locate a Labyrinth button in the left-hand menu, or use the quick search box to the right.

 This project is sponsored by The Labyrinth Society and Veriditas, Inc. through a generous grant from the Faith, Hope and Love Foundation.
 We are delighted to offer it as a service to the labyrinth community, and, indeed, to anyone whose imagination has been captured by this ancient symbol.
 If you feel that the World-Wide Labyrinth Locator has been helpful to you, please consider making a donation to support the work of these two non-profit organizations.